 - They can be buried in a family grave, or in a smaller cremation plot

 Small plots specifically designed for the burial of cremated remains are available at the West Road, Lemington, and Hollywood cemeteries.
 Your funeral director will be able to give you further details, as will staff in the Bereavement Services Office.

 If you would like to visit the crematorium, a member of the Bereavement Service staff will be happy to show you around the facilities at the crematorium.
 This can be arranged by appointment through the Bereavement Services Office.

 The Garden of Remembrance behind the cloisters is the original Garden of Remembrance, where cremated remains are scattered.
 For this reason, we ask that visitors do not walk across or place floral tributes on the lawn.

 Vases are provided for the use of visitors to the garden, but as around 3300 cremations take place each year, it is not possible to allocate a vase for the sole use by one family.
 It is for this reason that we ask that personal messages and identification details are not placed on the vases.

 The Snowdrop Garden is located at the far right hand side of the West Road Cemetery, adjacent to the babies' burial garden.
 It is a special remembrance garden for children who have died, stillborn babies and for lost pregnancies, whatever the cause.
-The garden is a place of tranquility where parents and relatives, regardless of their religious beliefs, can go at any time to remember their children.
+The garden is a place of tranquillity where parents and relatives, regardless of their religious beliefs, can go at any time to remember their children.

-Please note - In the garden, there are no cremated remains to be strewn or burials to take place, and all memorials should be the authorised plaques available for purchase from Newcastle city council.
+Please Note In the garden, there are no cremated remains to be strewn or burials to take place, and all memorials should be the authorised plaques available for purchase from Newcastle City Council.